cfkubo/JobMatch_AI/README.md

-# JobMatch.AI
+# JobMatch_AI

-JobMatch.AI is an intelligent application designed to help users find relevant job opportunities by analyzing their resumes and leveraging AI-powered web searches.
+JobMatch_AI is an intelligent application designed to help users find relevant job opportunities by analyzing their resumes and leveraging AI-powered web searches.
 It utilizes a local Ollama large language model for resume analysis and integrates with a web search API to find matching job postings across the internet.

 ## Features